Shritej24c/Shritej24c/README.md

 ### Hello World 👋

-My name is Shritej and I teach Machines for a living!
+My name is Shritej, and I teach Machines for a living!
 Currently, I am pursuing my second master's in Data Science.

 I graduated from IIT Madras with a degree in Biological Engineering, where I worked on some cool AI projects in Biotechnology and Healthcare!